Peso

-The peso is the monetary unit of several countries in the Americas and the Philippines.
+The peso is the monetary unit of several Spanish-speaking countries in Latin America, as well as the Philippines.
 Originating in the Spanish Empire, the word peso translates to "weight".
-In most countries of the Americas, the peso uses the same sign, "$", as many currencies named "dollar".
+In most countries of the Americas, the symbol commonly known as dollar sign, "$", was originally used as an abbreviation of "pesos" and later adopted by the dollar.
+The dollar itself actually originated from the peso or Spanish dollar in the late 18th century.
 The sign "₱" is used in the Philippines.

-The silver peso worth eight reales was also known in English as a Spanish dollar or "piece of eight" and was a widely used international trade coin from the 16th to the 19th century.
+The silver peso worth eight reales was also known in English as a Spanish dollar or "piece of eight" and was widely used for international trade from the 16th to the 19th century.